-Making something to store bottle of spice is a quick and easy project even if you don't have many woodworking tools.
+Making something to store bottles of spice is a quick and easy project even if you don't have many woodworking tools.
 It will always be special gift because you made it.
 I decided to design my own spice rack plans.

 The first thing I did was to measure the height of a spice bottle, which came to 105mm high.
 Then I lined up 9 bottles in a row, and measured that distance, which came to about 370mm.
 Allowing for a little extra clearance by adding 10mm, thus making it 380mm.